Last Modified: April 14, 2014

 Doing it Right

 The amount of work some amateurs will go, to avoid doing their installations correctly (as the left photo will attest to) is amazing!
 The HOS album of the Photo Gallery has many more examples.
 These installation faux pas go well beyond the mechanical, and include every facet of the installation, especially wiring (look closely on the left side of the photo at the dash board).

 Another wiring faux pas is using an isolated battery charged by the vehicle's existing wiring.
-The usual (moot) excuse is that they couldn't find an easy way through the firewall.
+The usual (poor) excuse is that they couldn't find an easy way through the firewall.
 If you think this is your best solution, you're wrong!
 And think about this.
 A lot of amateurs receive flak from the spouses about their amateur radio extravagances.
 The main reason is simply because of the haphazard methodology they're so used to seeing in amateur-related venues around the house.
 Doing installations correctly is always a mitigating factor in reducing flak from a spouse.